danurbanowicz/halide/README.md

 # Halide

-Halide is a minimalist image portfolio template, ready for deployment to Netlify.
+Halide is a very simple and fast image portfolio template, ready for deployment to Netlify.

-It uses [Eleventy](https://www.11ty.dev/) and [Eleventy Image](https://www.11ty.dev/docs/plugins/image/) under the hood to generate static HTML pages from Markdown, and responsive images in next-gen formats like AVIF and WebP.
+It uses [Eleventy](https://www.11ty.dev/) under the hood to generate static HTML files from Markdown and YAML content, and  responsive images in next-gen formats like AVIF and WebP.

 It doesn't use a front-end framework, and only contains a few lines of vanilla JavaScript to provide some progressive enhancement.
 Halide leverages native browser features as much as possible.